-Two critical documents used in the construction industry are purchase orders and invoices.
-Yet they are often confused and misunderstood.
-Although similar, each serves avery different purpose.
-The key difference between a purchase order vs. an invoice is who is sending it, and when they send it.
+Although similar, each serves a very different purpose in the purchasing process, as well as in the buyer-seller relationship.
+The key distinction between a purchase order vs. an invoice is who is sending it, and when they send it.

 To better understand the relationship between the two, let’s look at an example.
 If while working on a project it is discovered that work has halted because a new hydraulic pump and various other materials are needed.
 An overview of a typical PO to invoice life cycle might look something like this: